TryKickoff/trykickoff.github.io/statix/index.md

 ### Project Structure

 Statix uses Kickoff and Grunt to give you a minimal starting point for your front-end projects.
-Just enough structure – no extra bloat.
+Just enough structure; no extra bloat.

 ### Write content in Markdown

-One of the biggest pains in the ass is having to write content for static sites or templates in HTML.
+One of the biggest pain points for managing content is having to write it in plain HTML.

-Statix brings together the power of using a templating language (such as Handlebars), with the flexibility of being able to write content using [Markdown](http://daringfireball.net/projects/markdown/).
+Because Statix uses Assemble, it brings together the power of using a templating language (such as Handlebars), with the flexibility of being able to write content using [Markdown](http://daringfireball.net/projects/markdown/).

-This means that for small site builds (ones that don’t need a CMS) content editors can update a much more readable markdown file, rather than dig into HTML syntax.
+This means that content editors can update a much more readable markdown file, rather than dig into HTML syntax.

 ### Fast starting point